 Metrics can be gamed

 There is a reason why engineers are rarely assessed based on metrics: they are just too good at gaming the metrics, that is, taking advantage of the metrics for their own interests rather than serving the interests of the company.
 Supply chains are complex and nearly all simple metrics can be taken advantage of, in ways that might be thoroughly destructive for the company.
-It might feel that this issue is just a matter of closing the loopholes that lurks within the metrics.
+It might feel that this issue is just a matter of closing the loopholes that lurk within the metrics.
 Yet, our experience indicates that there is always one more loophole to be found.

 A tale of metric reverse engineering

 As a result, the management changes the rules, the maximum amount of stock is defined, and the team has to operate within this limit.
-The team revises its figures, and realises that the easiest way to lower the stock levels is to flag large quantities of stocks as “dead”, which triggers aggressive promotions.
+The team revises its figures, and realises that the easiest way to lower the stock levels is to flag large quantities of stocks as “dead” , which triggers aggressive promotions.
 Stock levels are indeed lowered, but gross margins are also significantly reduced in the process.

 Once again, the problem doesn’t go unnoticed, and rules are changed one more time.
 A new limit is introduced on the amount of stock that can end up being marked as “dead”.
-Implementing this new rule takes a lot of effort because supply chain suddenly struggles with “old” stock that will really need to be heavily discounted.
+Implementing this new rule takes a lot of effort because supply chain suddenly struggles with “old” stock that will need to be heavily discounted.
 In order to cope with this new rule, the team increases the share of air transport in relation to sea transport.
 Lead times are reduced, stocks are lowered, but operating costs are rising fast.

 In order to deal with the operating costs that are getting out of control, management changes the rules once more, and puts an upper bound to the percentage of goods that can be transported by air.
-Once again, the new rule wreaks havoc because it triggers a series of stock-outs that could have been prevented by using air transport.
+Once again, the new rule wreaks havoc, because it triggers a series of stock-outs that could have been prevented by using air transport.
 As a result of being forced to operate under increasingly tight constraints, the team starts giving up on leveraging the price breaks offered by suppliers.
 Purchasing smaller quantities is also a way of reducing lead times.
 Yet, once again, gross margins get reduced in the process.

 Getting the purchase prices back on track proves to be a much more elusive target for management.
-No simple rule can cope with this challenge and a myriad of price targets for each product subcategory are introduced instead.
+No simple rule can cope with this challenge, and a myriad of price targets for each product subcategory are introduced instead.
 Many targets turn out to be unrealistic and lead to mistakes.
 All in all, the supply chain picture is less and less clear.
 Pressured from many sides, the supply chain team starts tweaking an obscure feature of the demand planning process: the product substitution list.

 The pitfall of success

-Metrics can be gamed and if teams are given toxic incentives, metrics will indeed be leveraged in a misleading manner.
+Metrics can be gamed and if teams are given toxic incentives, metrics will most likely be leveraged in a misleading manner.
 However, the situation is not nearly as bad as it might seem.
 In fact, our experience indicates that except for really dysfunctional company cultures, employees don’t generally tend to sabotage their line of work.
 Quite the contrary, we have observed that most employees take pride in doing the right thing even if it means that company policies need to be stretched a little.

-Therefore, instead of taking the freedom away from the team in charge of implementing the supply chain optimization strategy, it’s important to encourage the team to craft a set of metrics that sheds light on the supply chain initiative as a whole.
+Therefore, instead of taking freedom away from the team in charge of implementing the supply chain optimization strategy, it’s important to encourage the team to craft a set of metrics that sheds light on the supply chain initiative as a whole.
 The role of management is not to enforce rules built on the basis of those metrics, but rather to challenge the strategic thinking that underlies those metrics.
 Frequently, the immediate goal should not even be to improve the metric values, but to improve the very definition of the metrics themselves.

 We have found that a strong indicator of success in any supply chain project is the quality of the metrics that are being established throughout the initiative.
 Yet, it’s a bit of a paradox, but there isn’t any reasonable metric to actually assess the relevance of those metrics.
 Here are a few elements that can help evaluate the quality of metrics: